criticalpathinstitute/data_curation_template/.github/ISSUE_TEMPLATE/FM1.1--convert-to-dataset.md

 ---

-If there are single table data files that are not CSV (e.g., Excel, TSV), convert them to CSV.
+If there are single table data files that are not CSV (e.g., Excel, TSV), convert them to CSV using R.
 Convert any single-table CSV files to a dataset with the built in workspace function.